Veeresh-Prajapati456/React-Js/ExtraKnowlege.md

 Reconciliation is the algorithm behind what is popularly understood as the "virtual DOM."

 Reconciliation is the diff algorith to compare two tree

+### IMP.
+Hooks(what is useRef)
+when we have to get the reference of anything then we use useRef